-Risk Tolerance means the financial ability and willingness to absorb a loss in Risk Tolerance participant for a fee.
+Securities Lending Securities Lending means the practice of lending securities to another market participant for a fee.
 Generally, the borrower is required to deliver to the lender, as security for the loan, acceptable collateral with value greater than the value of the securities loaned.
 A Securities Lending program is managed by a Custodian on behalf of investors.
 A Securities Lending program is widely used by institutional investors to generate additional marginal returns on the total portfolio.